nschonni/cordova-docs/articles/tutorial-cordova-5/tutorial-cordova-5-readme.md

 - cordova-plugin-file
 - cordova-plugin-media

-As a result, in general we reccomend moving to Cordova 6.0.0 or higher when targeting Android with new projects.
+As a result, in general we recommend moving to Cordova 6.0.0 or higher when targeting Android.
 Installing any of these plugins with an earlier version may result in a message telling you that Cordova Android 5.0.0 or higher is required.
 Switching to Cordova 6.0.0 will resolve this problem.

 If you need to stay on an earlier version of Cordova, you may need to install an earlier version of the plugin from the command line as follows from your project directory: